Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/README.md

 - Footer and main body text will be the charcoal black #343434

-The remainding colours will be used for buttons and navigational links.
+The remaining colours will be used for buttons and navigational links.

 ![Colour theme](wireframes/colour_theme.png)